michaelmccuin/michaelmccuin/README.md

 # 👋 Hi, I'm [Michael McCuin](https://www.linkedin.com/in/michaelmccuin/)

-I'm a Cloud Computing student and cybersecurity enthusiast with hands-on experience in automation, GRC, and cloud engineering.
-I enjoy solving real-world problems through Python scripting and cloud technologies.
+I have a BA in Business Management and I am currently deepening my expertise in cloud computing, accounting, and Python automation concepts.
 ---

 ## 🚀 Projects